maxthemage/tinkering-with-jaseci/README.md

 * Though the module seems to work very well, it can sometimes miscategorize the files!
 Although it is to be noted that it only has the file names to go off of.
 * The user cannot directly name the folders based on their file types, so there isn't much specificity
+* This script has no depth, and will only sort files in the same directory it's in.

 ### For WSL users!!
 I tried testing and running this on WSL but to no avail.
 The module spits out some weird error.
-Will try to resolve asap.

 ## Improvements to be made